DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-09-27-updating-the-reasons-for-rejection-report.md

 We added a section called ‘understanding this report’ to explain that:

-- the report does not include rejections made through the API, as they’re free text rather than structured
+- the report does not include rejections made through the API - this is because they’re free text rather than structured
 - the percentages for all the categories will not add up to 100%, since users can choose more than one reason for rejection

 We added a caption to the page headings to show which cycle the data in the report is for.

-We formatted all numbers and percentages consistently, by using:
+We formatted all numbers and percentages consistently, using:

 - 2 decimal places for each percentage
 - a comma to indicate thousands